bahamat/cf-primer/cf-primer.md

           service_policy => "start";
     }

 This uses the `services` promise type to ensure that Apache is always running.
-This only works for services that are defined under `standard_services` in `cfengine_stdlib.cf` and requires cfengine 3.4.0 or higher.
+This only works for services that are defined under `standard_services` in the standard library and requires cfengine 3.4.0 or higher.

 `services` promises currently only work on Linux and are distro-intelligent.
 That is, this promise example above works equally well on Debian/Ubuntu, Red Hat/CentOS or SUSE (and derived distros).